 Most of the debate is taking place on Jerry Coyne's site [Can God create mutations?
-Elliottt Sober says we can’t rule that out.] and on Jason Rosenhouse's blog [The Reason For the Ambivalence Towards the Philosophy of Science].
-Things aren't going well for Elliot Sober and, by implication, for the philosophy of science.
+Elliott Sober says we can’t rule that out.] and on Jason Rosenhouse's blog [The Reason For the Ambivalence Towards the Philosophy of Science].
+Things aren't going well for Elliott Sober and, by implication, for the philosophy of science.

 I want to discuss another troubling aspect of Sober's talk.
 Throughout the talk he refers frequently to "evolutionary theory" or "the theory of evolution."
 This is consistent with the introduction by Robert Richards where he says they are considering "... the application of evolutionary theory to the humanities and social sciences" (27 sec).
 The title of Sober's talk is "Naturalism and Evolutionary Theory."